 5 garlic - chopped

-1 1/2 cup lettuce leaves - shredded (any type of lettuce leaves will do)
+1 1/2 cup lettuce leaves - shredded (or other leafy green veggie)

 1 tsp roasted belacan/shrimp powder (optional)